 Personally, and probably like many of you, I knew about the potential danger of having loose rugs around, but have never had contact with any real-life situations.
 That is, until now.

-Find interesting?
+Find this tkr blog post interesting?
 Kindly share.
 Your safety and health need to be your main priorities.
 They are the most important assets you have.
 Cherish and protect them.

 AUTHOR NOTE: Booktoots Healing helps total knee replacement patients find support throughout recuperation and beyond.
 Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other physicality concerns.

 This multiple award-winning site is owned and operated by Marie Buckner, a published author, tkr blogger, and tkr patient who has been living with various health conditions for over 40+ years.
 She enjoys sharing her experiences to help others going through the same thing.